schleuder/schleuder-website/schleuder/docs/server-admins.md

 For instructions on how to install from rubygems please see the [README](https://0xacab.org/schleuder/schleuder/blob/master/README.md#installing-schleuder) of Schleuder.

-#### Puppet
+#### Automation

-There is a [schleuder puppet module](https://0xacab.org/schleuder/puppet-schleuder) to automate the installation and configuration of schleuder, schleuder-cli, and schleuder-web, and the creation and deletion of schleuder lists.
-Have a look at its [README](https://0xacab.org/schleuder/puppet-schleuder/blob/master/README.md) on how to use it.
+To ease the installation and configuration of schleuder, schleuder-cli and schleuder-web, and to help with the creation and deletion of lists, you can rely either on...

+* an [ansible role](https://github.com/systemli/ansible-role-schleuder), which works for Debian, or

+* a [puppet module](https://0xacab.org/schleuder/puppet-schleuder).
 Currently it works for CentOS 7, but we would like to make it work for Debian as well - help would be highly appreciated.

 ### Configuration